RBS says attracting private equity cash one option for Irish arm

-LONDON (Reuters) - State-backed Royal Bank of Scotland (RBS.L) said attracting private equity firms to inject cash into its Irish arm was one of several options it was considering as part of a restructuring of its Ulster Bank business.
+LONDON, July 25 (Reuters) - State-backed Royal Bank of Scotland said attracting private equity firms to inject cash into its Irish arm was one of several options it was considering as part of a restructuring of its Ulster Bank business.

 Asked if it could attract private equity investment for Ulster, RBS CEO Ross McEwan said: “It’s one of the options we’re exploring.
 I know there’s been a lot of speculation on that, and it’s interesting how many people want to buy into Ireland at the moment.”